tonethar/IGME-330-Master/notes/demo-iife.md

 # Demo - IIFE - *Immediately Invoked Function Expression*

 ## I. Overview
-- Up until now, we have been writing all of our JS code in the top-level of &lt;script> tags, which leads to many issues which we will demonstrate in the demo below:
+- Up until now, we have been writing all of our JS code in the top-level of &lt;script> tags, which leads to many issues which we will demonstrate in the demo files (Section IV.) below:
   1. variables declared with `var` end up in the global scope with the entirety of the browser API, so there is a serious risk of our variable names conflicting and/or overwriting existing symbols
   2. functions declared with `function` end up in the global scope with the entirety of the browser API, so the danger is the same as above
   3. variables or functions declared with `let` or `const` end up in a "global-ish" scope called "script scope".
 If we have an application with multiple script files where variable names are the same, these duplicate variable declarations will cause a run-time error